 For lower level trading, such as that found via online forex brokers, the broker will purchase currencies on behalf of its clients.
 As such, this is why you must pay brokerage fees.

-The vast majority of the forex brokers we have recommended within our comprehensive guide also allow you to buy stocks.
+All of the forex brokers we have recommended in our comprehensive guide also allow you to trade forex.
 This will either be in the traditional sense (where you actually own the equity), or via a CFD (Contract-for-Difference).

 You can.
-Purchasing stocks online is super easy, and much more efficient in comparison to the days where you would need to make a purchase via the telephone.
+Trading forex online is super easy, and much more efficient in comparison to the days where you would need to make a purchase via the telephone.

-In order to trade stocks without a broker, you would need to be recognized as an institutional investor.
-This would require a significant amount of financial clout, not least because you would be dealing directly with the stock exchange that lists the stock.
+In order to trade forex without a broker, you would need to be recognized as an institutional investor.
+This would require a significant amount of financial clout, not least because you would be dealing directly with the exchange that lists the assets.
 This is why the services of a broker are crucial for every day investors.

 Forex brokers usually offer a full range of tradable pairings, which is usually determined by majors, minors and exotics.
 Majors are strong currency pairings that always contain the USD on one side.
 Minors are also strong currency pairings, but they don’t need to contain the USD.
 Exotic currencies contain emerging currencies from weaker economies.